Visit our latest live Events and Webinars with experts and get all your questions answered

 Spain’s golden visas may be ending amid fears surrounding property tax proposals, but that doesn’t mean you should give up on your dream of owning a home there!
 There are plenty of other ways to become a property owner in Spain – and other European countries.
 Acquiring an Irish passport is just one.

 Many of Europe’s so-called ‘golden visas’ have ended or are coming to an end.
 These schemes allowed non-EU citizens to secure residency through investment, often by purchasing property.
-Portugal’s golden visa programme ended in 2023, Ireland shut down its Immigrant Investor Programme in the same year and Spain’s golden visa is ending on 3rd April 2025.
+Portugal’s golden visa programme ended in 2023, Ireland shut down its Immigrant Investor Programme in the same year and Spain’s golden visa ended on 3rd April 2025.
 Spain has also proposed a tax on properties bought by non-EU residents, although this is far from becoming law and faces significant opposition.

 For these reasons, many UK and US buyers will be looking for alternative ways to buy that sun-drenched villa on the Med, ski chalet in the Alps or countryside cottage in Tuscany.
 For some, acquiring an Irish passport could be the key to unlocking their future in the EU.